alexkok/master-thesis/Test-framework/README.md

 * The test framework uses Rebel and the Scala/Akka generator as dependencies.
 These must be opened in the Eclipse workspace too in order to run the test framework.
 * Furthermore, the test framework requires the Scala Build Tool (SBT) to run the generated system and to run the test framework.

-**NOTE:** Please note that the test framework depends on the Scala/Akka generator that is written by ING.
-This generator is currently closed source, but this might change in the future.
-As a result, it is not possible to run the test framework without this generator.

 We used the test framework with the following versions.
 Using newer versions might or might not break its functionality.

 | Name                 | Version                       | Source                                 | Notes                           |